-- There must be a minimum of 2 certified Aquatic Instructors or Lifeguards on deck or in the pool. - Supervision ratio is 2 Aquatic Instructors or Lifeguards per 1 to 25 students (grades 1 to 3), per 1 to 35 students (grades 4 to 8). - In situations where there are 26 to 50 students (grades 1 to 3) or 36 to 70 students (grades 4 to 8) an additional certified Aquatic Instructor or Lifeguard is required. - If Assistant Lifeguards are used, the number of Assistant Lifeguards on deck may never exceed the number of Lifeguards.
+- There must be a minimum of 2 certified Aquatic Instructors or Lifeguards on deck or in the pool. - Supervision ratio is 2 certified Aquatic Instructors or Lifeguards per 1 to 50 students. - In situations where there are 51 to 75 students, an additional certified Aquatic Instructor or Lifeguard is required. - If Assistant Lifeguards are used, the number of Assistant Lifeguards on deck may never exceed the number of Lifeguards.